Janitus/Ohjelmistotekniikka/Aarreluola/dokumentaatio/level_creation_information.md

 Actions - Insert point (I)

 	Rename the object as "action"

-	Create a string property.
-The property name dictate the action type.
-Those names are: destroy - It will destroy a tile from the "Environment" layer when triggered.
+	Create a (some type of based on the desired effect) property.
+The property name dictates the action type.
+These are: destroy (string) - It will destroy a tile from the "Environment" layer when triggered based on it's own position. damage (int) - Deals damage onto the player based on the value within the property.
+Can also create an additional int property called "damage_knock" which provides a knockup effect onto the player
+		knockup (int) - Knocks the player up.
+Unlike damage knock, this is not affected by player's invulnerability and is a standalone knockup.

 # Save information